-Here, Employee was employed with Agency for a total of six (6) years.
-He received a total of six (6) points for years of services.
-He also received six (6) points for D.C. residency; however, he did not receive any points for Veterans preference.
-Because Employee received an 'exceeds expectations' for the 2008/2009 school year, he was entitled to the extra four (4) years of service.
-Thus, his year of service was adjusted and as such, he received twelve (12) points for 'Adjusted years of service'.
-Employee received a total weighted score of three and a half (3.5) points in this category.
+Here, Employee was employed with Agency for a total of three (3) years.
+He received a total of three (3) points for years of services.
+He received zero (0) points for both D.C. residency and Veterans preference.
+Since Employee did not received an 'exceeds expectations' for the 2008/2009 school year, he was not entitled to the extra four (4) years of service ratings add.
+Employee received a total weighted score of one and a half (1.5) points in this category.
 He does not contest the calculation of the points awarded.
 Therefore, I find that Agency properly calculated this number.

-Employee received a total of eighteen and a half (18.5) points on his CLDF, and was, therefore, ranked the lowest in his respective competitive level.
+Employee received a total of thirty-one and a half (31.5) points on his CLDF, and was, therefore, ranked the lowest in his respective competitive level.
 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
-Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
-According to the record, Employee received a total score of eighteen and a half (18.5) after all of the factors outlined above were tallied and scored.
-The next lowest colleague who was retained received a total score of fifty-two and a half (52.5) points.
-While Employee maintains that he was never observed or evaluated, Employee has not proffered any evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this case.
-17
+Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are

+"subjective and individualized in nature."
+According to the Retention Register, Employee received a total score of thirty-one and a half (31.5) after all of the factors outlined above were tallied and scored.
+The next lowest colleague who was retained received a total score of forty-five and a half (45.5) points.
+Employee has not proffered any evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this case.

-Accordingly, I find that the Principal of Anacostia Senior High School had discretion in completing Employee's CLDF, as they were in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+Accordingly, I find that the principal of Woodson had discretion in completing Employee's CLDF, as they were in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
 While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record that would lead the Undersigned to believe that the RIF was conducted unfairly.
 I, therefore, find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.